digiscot/digiscot-website/pages/projects/grace.md

 Yahoo
 Google

-The following is an example of a simple quiz sheet we used to spark exploration and discussion that focused on each browsers characteristics and strengths and weaknesses:
+The following is an **example of a simple quiz sheet** we used to spark exploration and discussion that focused on each browsers characteristics and strengths and weaknesses:

 Use Mozilla to find the answer to the following three questions, cut and paste your answers into the spaces below each question:

-1	When was Mozilla launched ?
+1. When was Mozilla launched?

-2	What is tech house ?
+2. What is tech house?

-3. When was the first message sent by email ?
+3. When was the first message sent by email?

 Use Internet Explorer to find the answer to the following three questions, cut and paste your answers into the spaces below each question:

-1	When was Internet Explorer launched ?
+1. When was Internet Explorer launched?

-2	Who was the last person on the moon ?
+2. Who was the last person on the moon?

-3	How do you enter safe mode ?
+3. How do you enter safe mode?

 Use Google Chrome to find the answer to the following three questions, cut and paste your answers into the spaces below each question:

-1	When was Google Chrome launched ?
+1. When was Google Chrome launched?

-2	How much is 23.50 euros in sterling ?
+2. How much is 23.50 euros in sterling?

-3	Who published the first ever web page and in what year ?
+3. Who published the first ever web page and in what year?

 Simple quizzes like this have been brilliant for introducing more challenging problems to the group for example:
 Although each laptop had Internet Explorer readily installed we had to download and install both Google Chrome and Mozilla Firefox
 Before setting off on this quiz, as a group, we had to identify download and install a suitable office package...............in this case Apache Open Office, an open source package which is free and very similar in nature, and interchangeable with, Microsoft Office.
 This exercise also allowed us to introduce simple shortcuts and techniques for lifting information from one medium to another.

-Weeks five to ten
+**Weeks five to ten**

 Tailoring our Browsers for a Better Fit